Master of Biostatistics

 - Self-awareness and emotional intelligence

-Medical Research, Epidemiologist, Government Officer, Bioinformatics, Biomedical Scientist, Biotechnology, Biotechnology Engineer, Statistician, Biostatistician
+Medical Research, Epidemiologist, Bioinformatics, Biomedical Scientist, Biotechnology, Biotechnology Engineer, Statistician, Biostatistician

 Students complete 11 core courses in Biostatistics and 1 elective course in thematic areas in Biostatistics.

 More than one elective may be chosen only if exemption is granted for a core course.
 While a full time load of four courses per semester is technically possible, BCA recommends a load of two courses: